mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 After all other options have been used, if injury remains, it’s all about rest and possibly some help from a trained medical professional (or just your team medic).
 Rest is simply defined as not engaging in any strenuous physical or mental activity—essentially, anything that involves a dice roll would break your rest.
 Medical attention offers a bonus to the recovery roll.
 If any person trained in Biotech is watching over the character for at least half of their rest period, the wounded individual gains a +2 Effect to the healing tests defined below.

-To heal Physical Damage, roll `Body + Body (1)` once per day.
-Each Effect heals 3 points ofPhysical Damage after that day of rest.
+To heal Physical Damage, roll `Body (1)` once per day.
+Each Effect heals 3 points of Physical Damage after that day of rest.

-To heal Stun Damage, roll `Body + Willpower (1)` once per hour.
-Each hit heals 3 points ofStun Damage after that hour of rest.
+To heal Stun Damage, roll `Willpower (1)` once per hour.
+Each hit heals 3 points of Stun Damage after that hour of rest.
 A full 8 hour (Long Rest) rest will recover all lost Stun Health.

 #### Overflow & Dying

 Sometimes a hit brings you closer to death than you ever really want to be, and you’ve got some Damage Overflow to recover.
 These points are healed just like Physical Damage and need to be healed before the character can return to the land of the conscious.
-Note that if a character receives (Body x 2) points of Overflow damage, they are dead and gone, beyond the reach of any kind of healing.
+Note that if a character receives exceeeds their Overflow damage, they are dead and gone, beyond the reach of any kind of healing.

 ### Status List
 The different statuses used in Shadowrun, Sixth World are described below.